gsoft-inc/wl-domain-event-propagation/README.md

 * Your service can publish events on only 1 topic.
 * The topic the service publishes to must be in the Topics class provided by the Workleap.EventPropagation package.

-#### Exceptions

-In case of error while publishing an event, an exception of type EventPropagationPublishingException is thrown.
-It provides the TopicName, Subject and TopicHostName fields.

-If configuration is bad, an exception of type InvalidConfigurationException is thrown.
-If the provided topic is bad, an exception of type InvalidTopicException is thrown.

 ### Using the Workleap.EventPropagation package to subscribe to events
 When using dotnet core, you can register event propagation subscriptions at startup in the service collection.
 To configure the subscriber, the list of subscribed topics is required.

 ```